edeustace/mongo-db-seeder/README.md

 ## build.sbt Options

-The default uri is your local mongo db + the sbt project name + the mode (dev,test,prod)
+The default uri is your local mongo db + the sbt project name + the mode (dev,test,prod).
-EG: the example project db for dev is:

-    mongodb://localhost:27017/mongo-db-seeder-example-dev
+For example if you have a sbt project called `tadaa`, the mongo uri for dev mode would be `mongodb://localhost:27017/tadaa-dev`

 To override this add either `testUri`, `devUri` or `prodUri` eg:

-    testUri := "mongodb://localhost:27017/light"
+    testUri := "mongodb://localhost:27017/abrakedabra"

 The default paths are `seed/${mode}` eg: `seed/dev`.
 To override this add a comma delimited list: